score-json/inc_json/docs/trustable/TRUSTABLE-SOFTWARE.md

 normative: true
 ---

-This release of XYZ is Trustable.
+This release of JSON-Library is Trustable.